 The scale was originally developed in various cohorts of adults, but there have been many studies in which the scale was given to children and adolescents from ages 10 to 18.
 The results of these studies suggest that the scale performs satisfactorily in these age groups.
 There have also been several studies in which the scale served as a valid measure of resilience in older age groups, e.g. above age 65.

 2. Are there translations of the CD-RISC?

-Yes, there are several authorized translations of the CD-RISC in the following languages: Afrikaans, Arabic, Bahasa Indonesian, Chinese (Peoples Republic and Taiwan), Dutch, Farsi, Finnish, French, German, Hindi, Italian, Japanese, Kiswahili, Korean, Norwegian, Portuguese (Portugal and Brazil), Quechua, Russian, Serbian, Spanish (Spain, South America, Caribbean), Turkish, Urdu.
+Yes, there are authorized translations of the CD-RISC in the following languages: Afrikaans, Arabic, Bahasa (Indonesian and Malaysian), Chinese (Peoples' Republic and Taiwan), Creole, Dutch, Farsi, Finnish, French (France and Belgium), German, Greek, Hebrew, Hindi, Hungarian/Magyar, Italian, Japanese, Kiswahili, Korean, Lithuanian, Norwegian, Portuguese (Portugal and Brazil), Quechua, Russian, Serbian, Spanish (Spain, Caribbean, South America), Swedish, Telugu, Thai, Turkish, Urdu.

 3. Are all translations of the scale authorized?

 We have become aware of some unauthorized translations of the CD-RISC, i.e. they have been undertaken without permission of either Dr Connor or Dr Davidson.
 Some of these translations have been based on an incomplete version of the scale and cannot be considered valid or reliable.